002 - Agricultural Activities

 This syllabus point is specifically asking you to look at the impact that farming has on the water quality of a river.
 So to do this we need to look at the different types of farming practices and the types of nutrients and waste that those practices cause.

-- In what ways can farming cause pollution?
-The class will be divided into teams to write an A6 guide to the impact that farming has on water.
-Use the diagrams below and the article in the 'Useful Resources' box to help you.
+In what ways can farming cause pollution?
+The class will be divided into teams to write an A6 guide (or podcast) on the impact that farming has on water.
+Use the diagrams below, and the article in the 'Useful Resources' box to help you.

 Activity Two - Eutrophication